-Private loans are available when additional funding is needed to bridge the gap between the cost of education and other sources of financial aid.
-You should only use private loans as a last resort after all other federal loan options are exhausted and if your parents do not utilize the Parent PLUS Loan.
+Private loans are an option when additional funding is needed to bridge the gap between the cost of education and other sources of financial aid.
+You should only use private loans as a last resort after all other scholarships, grants, and federal loan options are exhausted and if your parents do not utilize the Parent PLUS Loan.
 Discuss the Federal Parent PLUS Loan with your parents before making the decision to borrow a private loan.
 PLUS Loans are generally less expensive and reduce the amount of debt you will have at the time of graduation.

-Private loans are not federally insured and will be more costly than Federal Stafford Loans.
+Private loans are not federally insured, are not eligible for federal loan forgiveness programs and will be more costly than Federal Stafford Loans.
 Lenders that make private loans are often more selective about who may receive loans, and in most cases require students to pass a credit check and have a cosigner.
 There are many types of private loans, all with unique fees and interest rates.
 If you need to borrow a private loan or have questions about them, contact your financial aid office.